 Life Span of Head Lice

-Head lice and eggs are found almost exclusively on human head hair and the scalp, frequently around and behind the ears and near the neckline at the back of the head.
+Head lice and the nits (eggs) are found only on human's head.
+You need hair to have head lice because the female lice attach the nits to the hair.
+They often start laying eggs around and behind the ears and near the neckline at the back of the head.

-The Lice Clinic offers an all natural in the home head lice treatment.
+Stop Chemical use.
+The Lice Clinic offers all natural head lice treatments.
+Fast.
+Safe.
+Effective.

 - Same day service